OpenJobDescription/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 rm -f $TMPFILE
 ```

-After copying that into the Job Template, create the Step's parameter space to define a single [`INT` type Task parameter](2023-09-Template-Schemas#3411-inttaskparameterdefinition) called `Frame` with a range of values from the `StartFrame` to the `EndFrame`:
+After copying that into the Job Template, create the Step's parameter space to define a single [`INT` type Task parameter](2023-09-Template-Schemas#3411-inttaskparameterdefinition) called `Frame` with a range of values from the `FrameStart` to the `FrameEnd`:

 ```yaml
 ...